grscheller/scheller-linux-archive/grok/Java/buildingJava/javaWithMake/README.md

 ## Java with Make
-Using make as the build tool really helped me learn the underlying java and jar commands needed to build java code.
+Using make as the build tool really helped me learn the underlying java and jar commands used to build java code.
 Also a good opportunity to relearn make pattern rules.